mc68-net/r8format/doc/cmtconv.md

 `b8tool/bin/cmtconv` is used to generate `.wav` files that can be played into microcomputers.
 It can be handy to play these directly from your development host, and even more handy to add an separate audio interface (usually USB) to dedicate to this.

-On Linux systems, `pactl list short sinks` will show a list of all sink (output) numbers, names and other information.
-A name from this list can be passed to `paplay -d NAME .build/obj/exe/…/….wav` to load the image on your microcomputer.
+To load `cmtconv` output into your microcomputer from a Linux system, you can list the names and numbers of your "sinks" (outputs), and then play the file to a given sink (name or number) from that list with:

+    pactl list short sinks
+    paplay -d SINK …/….wav

 Recording should be done not with `parec` (which always writes the output in raw format) but `parecord` (use SIGINT to stop recording):